Collaborative Divorce Near You in Arizona

 7. Divorce Filed.

-The signed settlement agreement along with a joint petition for uncontested divorce is filed with the Clerk of the Court along with any related documents.
+The signed settlement agreement along with a joint petition for an uncontested divorce is filed with the Clerk of the Court along with any related documents.
 Absent any objection, the judge will sign a consent decree incorporating the parties’ agreement.

 There is one more thing we need to talk about.